 Some of those impressions may even be more recent.
 But there’s more to Miami than nightlife and glamour.
-Tucked in places many people don’t notice are serene locales for a local resident or a tourist to get away from it all.
+Tucked in places many people don’t notice are serene locales for a local resident or a tourist to get away from it all and indulge in some outdoor adventures.
 These urban sanctuaries feature, at no extra cost, South Florida twists in the forms of alligators, top-ranked beaches and mangroves.

 Some of these places are huge, others tiny.
 A few are so seemingly remote that most locals have never heard of them.
 They require a fair amount of sunscreen, a bicycle or kayak and they either require – or better yet, produce – a relaxed state of mind.